-We’re firm believers that every couple should create a wedding mood board when wedding planning.
-They help guide decisions and keep your holistic vision in mind while also visually describing your desires to your wedding team.
+If there’s one thing we believe makes planning a wedding easier, it’s creating a wedding mood board.
+They help guide decisions and keep your holistic vision in mind while also visually describing your desires to your wedding vendors.

 Recruit Help From Your Wedding Party and Family Members

 For the sake of your sanity, ask for help.
-Your wedding party and family members are there to make your special day just that–special!
+Your wedding party and family members are there to make your special day come to life.
 Get together and make DIY projects fun with movies, snacks, and wine.
 This way you’re crossing things off of your list quicker and making them more enjoyable for yourself.

 Consider Thrift Stores

 Weddings, while of the most memorable days of your life, are also incredibly wasteful.
 Unwanted décor gets tossed time and time again.
 Not only is this a waste of money, but it’s also harmful to our planet.
 For a more sustainable and budget-friendly option, consider sourcing items from thrift stores, your home, or apps like Facebook Marketplace and Offer Up.
-You’ll be surprised by the stunning vases and artwork you can find secondhand.
+You’ll be surprised by the stunning vases, table settings, furniture, and artwork you can find secondhand.

 Play To Your Strengths

 While it may be tempting to DIY everything you need, it will quickly become a big waste of your time and money if something goes wrong.
-Of course, you can pay a world-class vendor to correct mistakes at the last minute.
-Then you’ll be met with stress and another bill you didn’t plan for.
+Of course, you can pay a world-class vendor to correct mistakes at the last minute, but then you’ll be met with stress and another bill you didn’t plan for.

-Focus on your strengths—whether they are sewing, baking, drawing, calligraphy, floral design, etc. The same goes for the family and friends that you include in your projects as well.
+Focus on your strengths—whether they’re sewing, baking, drawing, calligraphy, floral design, etc. The same goes for the family and friends that you include in your projects as well.

 DIY Wedding Inspiration

-While invitations are a small part of your special day, they can be expensive.
+While wedding invitations are a small part of your special day, they can be expensive.
 Who knew that paper and printing costs could add up so fast?
 Luckily, there are many different options when it comes to invites and stationery.
-Often, the most cost-efficient option is to do your own designing and printing.
-However, this can be very time-consuming.
+Often, the most cost-efficient option is to do your own designing and printing using Photoshop or Canva (which has premade templates you can edit in a pinch).
+However, this can be time-consuming.